 That could be a solution if problems of aging would arise, since they say once you’ve heard transmission line loudspeakers you can’t be satisfied by other stuff… In a few words, you get the impression you’re listening to gigantic loudspeakers.

 Sometimes I’m taken by the upgrading fever, mainly driven by the fear the loudspeakers date back to 1991 and age could create some problems for my Studio 0.5.
 I’ve been really close to swap them a couple of times, more for decluttering reasons, since I don’t use the system like in the past.
 But I just couldn’t do it.
 How could I be satisfied with the limited frequency response of even very good small speakers?
 I would also be forced to place them in a bookshelf, with all the issues of the case.
-So I believe I’ll keep the Studio 0.5 as long as they will endure the impact of time; if aging will claim those almost vintage Studio 0.5, I feel the most natural substitutes will be the IPLs by Ivan Leslie, like the M1tlm Ribbon in the picture above right.
+So I believe I’ll keep the Studio 0.5 as long as they will endure the impact of time; if aging will claim those almost vintage Studio 0.5, I feel the most natural substitutes will be the IPLs by Ivan Leslie, like the M1tlm Ribbon in the picture above.

-I could also change philosophy completely for a very refined Italian project based on a closed box: the Opera Seconda (the 2006 version in the picture at left), now maybe affordable enough used.
+I could also change philosophy completely for a very refined Italian project based on a closed box: the Opera Seconda (the 2006 version in the picture above), now maybe affordable enough used.
 As the bigger sisters Gran Mezza, they’re capable of a very good low end.
 They also are small, extremely well built towers (around 1 m high).

 Lately, I’ve been intrigued and interested in full-range loudspeaker systems with a single cone rear loaded with a horn: the cabinet has an internal labyrinth much like the transmission line – but with different design principles.
 The full-range speaker cone is interesting in its not needing a crossover filter.
 Plus, the horn cabinet allows for very deep bass, too.
 The clean and coherent sound of single speakers are unreachable with classical bass-reflex or transmission line loading with woofer and tweeter separated by a crossover.